Many people don’t know how easy it is to plant apple seeds. With a little care, you can grow your apple tree from seed. Here’s how.

 Once you’ve chosen your seeds, it’s time to plant them.
 The best time to plant apple seeds is in the spring, after the last frost.
 If you’re planting more than one seed, space them about 2 inches apart.

 Once you’ve planted your seeds, water them well and keep the soil moist.
-In 6-8 weeks, your seedlings should start to appear.
+In 6-8 weeks, your seedlings start to appear.
 When they reach about 6 inches tall, thin them out so that only the strongest seedling remains.

 Step Two: Prepare the Seeds